Regulus343/Fractal/readme.md

 	php artisan migrate --package=regulus/activity-log

 > **Note:** It is important that you run the migrations to create Fractal's necessary database tables before you register the service provider.
-If you get the order wrong, you can simply turn the `migrations` to `false` in `config.php` and run your migrations.
+If you get the order wrong, you can simply turn the `migrations` variable to `false` in `config.php` and run your migrations.
 If you do this, remember to turn `migrations` to `true` again after you're done.

 To seed the database tables, add the following to the `run()` method in `database/seeds/DatabaseSeeder.php`: